 This is a work in progress, though you’ll probably only see things added to it (we’re pretty proud of our no-retcon policy, after all x)

-This page will likely be updated fairly regularly (or whenever I have time to come back to post)
+This page will likely be updated fairly regularly (or whenever I have time to come back to post).
+For information on Pacific-related materials organized by topic please refer to the lore page.

 PLEASE NOTE: UNTIL WE’VE FIXED THE INTERFACE, ALMOST EVERY LINE HAVE A HYPERLINK TO ARTICLES ON THE SITE.